Monday, April 15, 2024

 (I'm thinking of making a post arguing that Cleopas was married to a Sister of Jesus)

-The name of the Bagartuni comes from a person word meaning "Gift of God", so it could be a name a clan of Davidic Ancestry chose to honor claiming descent from David's son Nathan (since Nathan in Hebrew means Gift), who's also the Son Luke 3's Genealogy of Jesus goes back to, meaning Jewish Christians claiming descent from the Half-Siblings of Jesus could have also found it attractive.
+The name of the Bagartuni comes from a Persian word meaning "Gift of God", so it could be a name a clan of Davidic Ancestry chose to honor claiming descent from David's son Nathan (since Nathan in Hebrew means Gift), who's also the Son Luke 3's Genealogy of Jesus goes back to, meaning Jewish Christians claiming descent from the Half-Siblings of Jesus could have also found it attractive.

 But maybe Lachish itself was simply a frequent home to Cadet branches of the House of David, like Orleans was for France and York for England?
 David himself, Rehoboam and Abijah are all known to have had a lot more children then just the Son who followed them on the Throne.